dentarg/auth0-blog/_posts/2017-12-05-developing-restful-apis-with-hapijs.markdown

 For example, if you make a POST request to `/dog` API endpoint, the `create` function will be invoked.

-- The `list` function checks the document for all the resources for an API endpoint.
+- The `list` function checks the document for all the resources.
-- The `create` function creates a new resource for an API endpoint.
+- The `create` function creates a new resource.
-- The `get` function checks the document store for a single resource for an API endpoint.
+- The `get` function checks the document store for a single resource.
-- The `update` function checks if a resource exists and allows the resource to be updated for an API endpoint.
+- The `update` function checks if a resource exists and allows the resource to be updated.
-- The `remove` function checks if a resource exists and deletes it for an API endpoint.
+- The `remove` function checks if a resource exists and deletes it.

 Now, we need to map these functions to the API routes for a functional API to exist.
 Head over to the `server.js` file and modify it like so: